 To maximize our impact for children, we implement our own programs and also work in partnership with the government, local organizations, and communities.

 We advocate for improved local and national policies to prevent child abuse.
 We also push for better ways in addressing the negative impacts caused by child abuse and family violence.

 Our programs focus on:

-- Helping children without appropriate care including neglected and/or abused children, children in institutions or other forms of alternative care and children on the move (child refugees, child migrants and trafficked children).
+- Helping children without appropriate care including neglected and/or abused children, children in institutions or other forms of alternative care and children on the move (i.e., child refugees, child migrants, trafficked children).

 - Protecting children during emergencies including children subjected to sexual violence, children associated with armed groups and family separation.

-- Ensuring children are protected from risk of injury and are able to attend school and have adequate recreational time.
+- Ensuring that children are protected from injury risks and are able to attend school and have adequate recreational time.

 - Ending all forms of physical and humiliating punishment of children in all settings.